 Tala is a member of the Sumacher First Nation in Kalinga, Philippines.
-She got involved in the peacebuilding field in 2008 and currently works with Peacebuilders Community Inc., (PBCI) and Coffee for Peace Inc., (CFP) since 2011.
-She serves as the Chief Operations Officer of PBCI and Senior Vice President of CFP.
+She got involved in the peacebuilding field in 2008 and currently works with Peacebuilders Community Inc. (PBCI) as Chief Operations Officer and with Coffee for Peace Inc. (CFP) as Senior Vice President.
 She is also currently serving as an adjunct faculty for the Center for Justice and Peacebuilding.

 Her work with PBCI and CFP is focused on community organizing and advocacy to local leaders to adopt the Peace and Reconciliation (PAR) framework in their organizations.
-She helps develop the local communities’ own vision for peace, crafting contextually-based, culturally-sensitive strategies to address peace issues in their place.
-Her approach in peacebuilding work is intensive listening and intentional relationship-building with the people most impacted by injustices.
-She believes that peacebuilding should be firmly grounded on people’s lived experiences, taking care to be sensitive to power differences and relations.
+She helps develop the local communities’ own vision for peace, crafting contextually-based, culturally-sensitive strategies to address peace issues in their contexts.
+Her approach in peacebuilding work involves intensive listening and intentional relationship-building with the people most impacted by injustices.
+She believes that peacebuilding should be firmly grounded in people’s lived experiences, taking care to be sensitive to power differences and relations.

-Charlie Danzoll is an international development and humanitarian assistance practitioner with over 30 year of experience working with International NGOs, Local Organizations and Foundations in Africa, Asia, Middle East and Latin America.
-Over the past 5 years, Charlie has guidend and supported participatory processes with several international NGOs to support, facilitate and empower local leadership through organizational governance, institutional strengthening, and strategic and operational planning.
+Charlie is an international development and humanitarian assistance practitioner with over 30 years of experience working with International NGOs, local organizations, and foundations in Africa, Asia, Middle East, and Latin America.
+Over the past 5 years, Charlie has guided and supported participatory processes with several international NGOs to support, facilitate, and empower local leadership through organizational governance, institutional strengthening, and strategic and operational planning.

-Ketevan (Keti) Getiashvili is a Founder and Board member of BRIDGE – Innovation and Development that is OXFAM spin off organisation in Georgia.
-She has led the transformation process from 2015-2018.
+Ketevan (Keti) Getiashvili is a Founder and Board member of BRIDGE – Innovation and Development, an OXFAM spinoff organization in Georgia.
+She led the transformation process from 2015-2018.

-Being Country Director of Oxfam GB in Georgia for 15 years, Mrs. Ketevan Getiashvili possesses excellent leadership, personnel management and representation skills, as well as donor liaison and contract management competencies.
-Her passion in international development has brought her to work in many countries including Tajikistan, Yemen where she had to find her place in completely new work and living environments.
-This on-going challenge has developed in her an open and flexible attitude coupled with a solid background from this work experience.
+As Country Director of Oxfam GB in Georgia for 15 years, Keti possesses excellent leadership, personnel management, and representation skills, as well as donor liaison and contract management competencies.
+The challenge of working in completely new environments, including in Tajikistan and Yemen, led to her open and flexible attitude and deep passion for international development.

-Rachel Hayman was Director of Research, Learning and Communications at INTRAC between 2011 and 2021, a UK-based not-for-profit organisation focused on strengthening civil society through participatory training, consultancy, research and learning.
-At INTRAC, Rachel led a multi-faceted programme to put sustainability on the agenda of civil society funders.
+Rachel was Director of Research, Learning and Communications at INTRAC between 2011 and 2021, a UK-based not-for-profit organization focused on strengthening civil society through participatory training, consultancy, research, and learning.
+At INTRAC, Rachel led a multi-faceted program to put sustainability on the agenda of civil society funders.
 This included research on exit strategies and capacity strengthening activities with CSOs and funders on responsible exit and sustainability planning.
-Rachel left INTRAC in June 2021 and joined Oxford University as a Strategic Research Development Manager, supporting large-scale, interdisciplinary and strategic research initiatives as well as capacity strengthening of researchers, including on research programmes to address climate change and global health.
-Rachel has a PhD in African Studies and has over 25 years’ experience in international collaboration at the interface between research, policy and practice.
+Rachel left INTRAC in June 2021 and joined Oxford University as a Strategic Research Development Manager, supporting large-scale, interdisciplinary, and strategic research initiatives as well as capacity strengthening for researchers, including on research programs to address climate change and global health.
+Rachel has a PhD in African Studies and has over 25 years’ experience in international collaboration at the interface between research, policy, and practice.

 Joseph Jimmy Sankaituah

-He is a highly motivated and experienced leader with expertise in the implementation of conflict transformation projects in West Africa, and especially in Sierra Leone, Liberia, Nigeria, and elsewhere spanning over fifteen years.
-He worked previously as Country Director of Search for Common Ground- Sierra Leone and Liberia and Program Advisor to Lebanon and Nigeria.
-He is currently the Resident Program Director of the International Republican Institute in the Gambia.
-He possesses strong leadership, organizational and people management skills.
-From 2018 until 2022, he led the transition from Search for Common Ground to two national organizations – Talking Drum Studios Liberia in 2000 and Sierra Leone in 2022.
-He supported the setting up and operationalization of the two local entities including management and board structures.
-He now serves on the Boards of both organizations as a resource person in recognition of the leadership role he played in the establishment of both organizations.
+Joseph is a highly motivated and experienced project manager with over fifteen years of expertise in implementation of conflict transformation projects in West Africa, especially in Sierra Leone and Liberia.
+As the present Country Director of Search for Common Ground Sierra Leone, he possesses strong leadership, organizational, and people management skills.
+Since 2018, he has been leading the transition from Search for Common Ground Sierra Leone and Liberia to Talking Drum Studios Liberia and Sierra Leone, after supporting the setup and operationalization of the two local entities.
+He now serves as a resource on the Boards of both organizations in recognition of the leadership roles he played for the establishment of both organizations.